-- Purpose Built Communities: Partnership between the Cleveland Foundation, St. Luke’s Foundation, Neighborhood Progress, and Famicos Foundation, and the Cleveland Metropolitan School District to develop Glenville and Buckeye-Shaker through a national neighborhood revitalization model.
+- Purpose Built Communities: Partnership between the Cleveland Foundation, St. Luke’s Foundation, Neighborhood Progress, and Famicos Foundation, and the Cleveland Metropolitan School District to develop Glenville and Buckeye-Woodhill through a national neighborhood revitalization model.

 Build and share power among neighbors

 Established in 2003 by the Cleveland Foundation, and one of the largest community building programs in the country that invests in resident-led projects in Cleveland and East Cleveland.

 - Grantmaking: A committee of neighborhood residents review local projects for small grants between $500 – $5,000. $7.5 million grants have been given to date.
 Nationally considered best practice.